sdbx/Utils/test/DESIGN.md

 - Does this program conform to the its specification?
 - Does this program produce expected outputs for inputs that represent various situations?

-In other words, the very problem is inconvenience; therefore it is contemplated that this is a fairly nice timing when an automation tool is able to come into play.
+In other words, the very problem is inconvenience; therefore, it is contemplated that this is a fairly nice timing when an automation tool is able to come into play.
 However, a question of how such a test can be automated still remains unsolved.
 Hence this question leads us to the next section.

 ### Test Automation